The Best-Kept Secret in Every State

 If you’re like most visitors to Nevada, you never leave the Vegas strip.
 But when you grow tired of casinos and showgirls, step into Virginia City and all of its Wild West mining-town glory.
 Explore the Chollar Mine, hop aboard the historic V&T railroad, or take a trolley or walking tour around the city.
-Depending on the time of year, catch a rodeo, participate in a saloon crawl.
+Depending on the time of year, catch a rodeo or participate in a saloon crawl.
 If you love this idea, check out these other small towns that look like they’re frozen in time.

 New Hampshire: Sugar Hill

 Welcome to New Hampshire’s newest town!
 The quaint Sugar Hill, with its population of less than 600, was incorporated as recently as 1962, but it doesn’t feel modern—in all the best ways, of course.
-This is a town that touts a handmade cheese shop and a pancake house among its top eateries, and moose and turkeys among its wildlife.
-The White Mountains serve as a backdrop for Sugar Hill, and yes, they’re a perfect place to ski and snowboard.
-In the fall, come for the world-class leaf peeping, and in the summer, attend a charming festival honoring the local wildflower, lupine.
+This is a town that touts a handmade-cheese shop and a pancake house among its top eateries, and moose and turkeys among its wildlife.
+The White Mountains serve as a backdrop for Sugar Hill, and yes, they’re an amazing place to ski and snowboard.
+In the fall, come for the world-class leaf-peeping, and in the summer, attend a charming festival honoring the local wildflower, lupine.
 The Sunset Hill House is a gorgeous place to lay your head.
 Enjoy its postcard-worthy views of the mountains and a free breakfast before you reluctantly head home.

 New Jersey: Montclair

 If the popular Jersey Shore and its myriad beaches are already on your radar, give the city-meets-suburb of Montclair a spin.
 Considered an outgrowth of New York City, it has much of the culture and Bohemian charm of the Big Apple at a much more realistic price point.
-The area is renowned for its cultural diversity—many accomplished artists, writers, and musicians call it home—and its highly walkable downtown area, packed with top-notch restaurants, shops, cafes, and the popular Wellmont Theater.
+The area is renowned for its cultural diversity—many accomplished artists, writers, and musicians call it home—and its highly walkable downtown area, packed with top-notch restaurants, shops, cafés, and the popular Wellmont Theater.
 For a true getaway, book a room at The M.C., part of Marriott’s Autograph Collection.
 It’s within walking distance to many Montclair highlights, and its rooftop bar has a spectacular view.

 New Mexico: Taos

 Santa Fe has a well-earned reputation as an enchanting and artistically diverse community.
-Its lesser known cousin, Taos, deserves its share of accolades too.
+Its lesser-known cousin, Taos, deserves its share of accolades, too.
 It hosts a seemingly endless number of festivals, including the Pueblo Pow Wow, an outdoor arts festival, and a storytelling festival.
-Taos is a Mecca for artists, writers, and musicians, and creativity permeates this Southwestern community.
-Get into the creative spirit with a pottery class, or visit one of the town’s many museums.
+Taos is a mecca for artists, writers, and musicians, and creativity permeates this Southwestern community.
+Get into the creative spirit with a pottery class, or visit a few of the town’s many museums.
 For an authentic experience, opt to stay in one of the area’s many charming and rustic bed and breakfasts.
 You can’t go wrong with the eight-room Palacio de Marquesa, which consistently gets rave reviews from guests for its beauty and convenient location just a half a mile from the galleries and historic landmarks downtown.

 New York: Beacon